Vrinda Ravi Kumar

 Ancestral and demographic determinants of population performance adapting to a novel environment

-For my dissertation, I used an experimental evolution approach to identify correlates of adaptation at the population level.
+For my dissertation, I used experimental evolution to identify correlates of adaptation at the population level.
+This was an enormous and very satisfying project to manage - it lasted 6 years and generated >10000 data points.
 Using ten phenotypically distinct populations of the red flour beetle (Tribolium castaneum), evolving in three different resources, I asked what ancestral phenotypic distributions correlated with population performance during adaptation.
 Which fitness components mattered during adaptation?

-In collaboration with some of my colleagues from the Adaptation Lab, I collected a large population dynamic dataset (for 40+ generations of experimental evolution) to address these questions.
-The manuscript detailing these findings is currently under preparation.
+In collaboration with some of my colleagues from the Adaptation Lab, I collected a large population dynamic dataset (for 70+ generations of experimental evolution) to address these questions.
+Find the preprint here.

 Evolutionary ecology of niche preference in a generalist beetle